-(1) (OPERA) (Open PLC European Research Alliance) A research consortium dedicated to expanding power line communications (PLC) throughout Europe.
-For more information, visit www.ist-opera.org.
-See PLC.
+(1) (OPERA) (Open PLC European Research Alliance) An earlier European consortium dedicated to expanding power line communications (PLC).
+See broadband over power lines.

-(2) (Opera) A Web browser for Windows, Mac and Linux from Opera Software, Oslo, Norway (www.opera.com).
+(2) (Opera) A Web browser for Windows, Mac, Linux and mobiles from Opera Software, Oslo, Norway (www.opera.com).
 Developed at Telenor (Norwegian Telecom) in 1994 and commercialized by Opera in 1995, it is noted for its fast rendering of Web pages.
 Opera was the first browser to offer a host of unique features such as enlarging text and graphic elements on the page and displaying multiple windows with only one instance of the program running.
 In 2005, the paid version was made free.
-Mobile Versions: Mobile and Mini Smartphone versions of Opera are also available.
-Opera Mini runs on most platforms while the newer HTML5-based Opera Mobile does not run on the iPhone.

 The regular Opera browser is available for Android and synchronizes bookmarks from Opera's desktop computer versions.
 If the network slows down, users can switch to Off-Road mode, which compresses data to speed up downloading.

 Opera Mini for iOS, Android and Windows Phone